Arthashastra: Overview of scholarly treatments

-This recension was redacted into the "Śāstric Redaction" (i.e., the text as we have it today) between 175 and 300 CE, and was a major redaction by a scholar who had a good knowledge of the Dharmashastras, bringing the Arthashastra "more in line with the mainstream of Brahmanical social ideology" and the superiority of the Brahmin varna.
+According to Olivelle (2013), this recension was redacted into the "Śāstric Redaction" (i.e., the text as we have it today) between 175 and 300 CE, and was a major redaction by a scholar who had a good knowledge of the Dharmashastras, bringing the Arthashastra "more in line with the mainstream of Brahmanical social ideology" and the superiority of the Brahmin varna.
 (Note: The Mauryan rulers, being based in Magadha, were sympathetic to the sramana-movements of Buddhism, Jainism and Aijivika.)
-This author added a division into books and chapters, and also added several books, as identified by McClish (2009).
+This author (redactor) added a division into books and chapters, and also added several books, as identified by McClish (2009).
 He also expanded short, sutra-like statements into extended commentaries in dialogue form.
-According to Olivelle, "[t]he artificiality of these dialogues has been noted by scholars," and disrupt and disfigure the composition.
+According to Olivelle, "[t]he artificiality of these dialogues has been noted by scholars," and that they disrupt and disfigure the composition.
 They may have been added to emphasize Kautilya's authorship, presenting him "as someone standing in a long line of Arthashastric authorities, someone who has surpassed them all when he composed his Arthashastra.
 According to Olivelle, it was this Shastric redactor who "created an Arthashastra out of a Daņdanīti."
 With regard to dating, Kalidasa (4th–5th century CE) clearly used this Shastric Redaction.

 Olivelle rejects the dating to the Mauryan period, and adds the additional argument, derived from the work of Schlingloff, of the usage of wood for the fortications excavated at Pāṭaliputra, whereas Arthashastra 2.3.8–9 forbids this usage in defensive fortications.
 Olivelle also refers to the coral-argument for the dating of the source-texts; the import of this coral cannot be dated earlier than the first century BCE.